 - You will be asked to hold your breath for a short time during the x-ray.

-- This procedure will take about 30 minutes.
+- This procedure will take approximately 30 minutes.

 - If you are also having a Barium Enema performed, this exam must be done at least five days after.